-The SOR alleged seven delinquent debts, an unpaid judgment, and Applicant's failure to file his 2013 and 2014 federal and state tax returns.
-The debts and judgment total approximately \$17,045.
-One debt is for child support arrears, one is a medical debt, and the rest are five consumer debts.
-Applicant admitted in his February 2015 security clearance application (SCA) and his statement to a defense investigator in January 2016 that he failed to file his 2013 and 2014 federal and state income tax returns.
-Credit reports from March 2015, May 2016, and April 2017 support the remaining delinquent debts and judgment.
+The SOR alleged Applicant's failure to file her 2009 through 2014 federal and state tax returns.
+It also alleged she owed approximately \$16,500 for unpaid past federal taxes.
+Applicant admitted in her February 2016 security clearance application (SCA) and her statement to a defense investigator in May 2017 that she failed to file her 2009 through 2014 federal and state income tax returns and that she owed for back federal taxes.2

-Applicant provided no proof that he filed any of the federal or state tax returns.
-He also failed to provide documentation showing any effort to pay the debts, that he established payment plans, or that he contacted any creditors.
-He also failed to provide documentation supporting any disputed debt.
-Applicant's delinquent debts and tax issues remain unresolved.
+Applicant explained that she owed for federal taxes in 2009 and did not file because she could not pay what she owed.
+She continued to not file for the succeeding years.
+Applicant provided no proof that she has since filed any of the federal or state tax returns.
+She also failed to provide documentation showing any effort to pay the taxes owed, that she established payment plans, or that she contacted the IRS or state tax authorities.
+In her answer to the SOR, she claimed she was paying her federal tax debt monthly, but she failed to document any payments.
+Applicant's tax issues remain unresolved 3

-He did not provide any information about his current financial situation or a budget.
-There is no evidence of financial counseling.
+Aside from indicating that she was hiring a tax attorney to help her with her tax issues, which there is no documentation to support, she did not provide any information about her current financial situation or a budget.
+There is no evidence of financial counseling.4